RichSphinx/RichSphinx.github.io/_posts/2024-11-16-hack-the-box.md

 # Hack The Box Writeups

 Here are my write-ups for Hack The Box machines.
-These write-ups will be password-protected, as requested by Hack The Box.
-The password is the `machine's root hash`.
-Once the machine is no longer active, I will release the write-ups.
+These write-ups will be password-protected, as requested by Hack The Box in their [TOS](https://www.hackthebox.com/tos).
+Once the machine is no longer active, I will release the corresponding write-up.

 | Name     | OS           | Difficulty   | Status  | Link                             |
 | :------- |:-------------|:------------ | :-------| :--------------------------------|